sehlen-bsi/botan-docs/docs/testspec/src/16_tls.rst

 -  TLS handshake with the *NSA_Suite_B_128* policy

--  TLS handshake with the following GCM cipher suites (for TLS 1.2, DTLS 1.2):
+-  TLS handshake with the following GCM cipher suites (for TLS 1.2):

    -  RSA_WITH_AES_128_GCM_SHA256
    -  ECDHE_ECDSA_WITH_AES_128_GCM_SHA256